-The purpose of this policy is to balance the priorities between different town centre uses within the city centre.
+Norwich is a regional centre with the city centre being a sustainable location for retail, leisure, office, culture and tourism related development.
+The purpose of this policy is to balance the priorities between different town centre uses.
 Retail uses are fundamental in underpinning the city centre's viability and vitality; however appropriate levels of other town centre uses such as culture, leisure, restaurants, cafes and offices help support the vitality and health of the city centre, for people of all ages throughout the day and evening.

-This policy continues the successful strategic approach taken under the Local Plan to both protect and strengthen retailing and manage change within the city centre.
+- 167. This policy continues the successful strategic approach taken under the Local Plan to both protect and strengthen retailing and manage change within the city centre.
 The strategy has both supported the city centre as a major regional centre and, through improvements to the public realm, ensured that the historic character of the city centre is enhanced and specialist retailing promoted.
-In recent years this enabled the development of leisure and cultural facilities at Riverside and the Forum, retailing at Chapelfield and specialist retailing in the Norwich Lanes.

-Further regeneration of the city centre, as set out in policy 11 of the Joint Core Strategy, will be managed through this policy.
+In recent years this enabled the development of leisure and cultural facilities at Riverside and the Forum, retailing at Chapelfield and specialist retailing in the Norwich Lanes. - 168.
+Further regeneration of the city centre, as set out in policy 11 of the Joint Core Strategy, will be managed through this policy. - 169.
 The primary and secondary retail areas and Large District Centres are defined on the proposals map.
 The proposals map also identifies the defined retail frontages.
 In accordance with PPS 4 the primary frontage includes a high proportion of retail uses with the secondary frontages providing greater opportunities for a diversity of uses to encourage a greater mix of town centre uses.
-The percentage is measured in terms of 'frontage length' - i.e. the length of the defined frontages within a zone which is in non-retail use.
-This method of measurement takes account of the fact that the display area in the shop windows has an important impact on vitality of the street, rather than any measure of floorspace.
+The percentage is measured in terms of 'frontage length' i.e. the length of the defined frontages within a zone which is in non-retail use.
+This method of measurement takes account of the fact that the display area in the shop windows has an important impact on vitality of the street, rather than any measure of floorspace. - 170.
 A threshold of 85% retail frontage within the primary retail frontage zone is considered appropriate as this ensures that the majority of premises in the main retail area remain in retail use; whilst allowing a small proportion of non-retail uses to enhance the area.
 The proportion of non-retail frontage has exceeded the threshold in some of the primary frontage areas; however it is not proposed to relax the criterion as this may result in the further loss of retail frontage which could be detrimental to the function of the primary retail area.